 Any damage caused to your residence from either inside your unit or by your neighbor or for that matter common elements that the association is responsible may become an issue.
 You need to take out your own Condominium Unit Owners Policy.

 An insurance policy will not cover everything that could possibly go wrong with a condo.
 The details are all in the fine print within the policy.
 Especially when you live in North Miami and have so many things to worry about, here are a few to consider.

-Hurricanes, flood, wind and other natural disasters.
+Hurricanes, floods, wind and other natural disasters.
 Plus living in a multi-story condo complex of few hundred condo owners dozen living below you and above you.
-So now you have to worry about leaking toilet or tub, leaking pipes inside walls etc.
+So now you have to worry about leaking toilet or tub, leaking pipes inside walls, etc.